 So far the team absolutely loves Alexandra!
 The feedback has been that she’s really kind, her work is fantastic, and she’s elevated the overall user experience.

 How do you feel about your primary pain points now?

 I've taken a couple of design courses, so I'm familiar with design best practices, which made it easier to recognize if they were a competent candidate, even when working with them.
 I'm like, “Hey, why did you align this thing this way?,” or “Hey, there seems to be too little contrast on this screen.”
 I have some design concepts that I apply, which helped a lot.
 So I was pretty confident I could hire somebody that builds things that look good and also work well.

 But also, I'd rather have an expert tell me if they're a good designer or not 100% because I am not an expert on these fields by any means.
 I know exactly what to look for when interviewing other engineers as a software engineer myself.
 With a designer, it's far more complicated.
 I know how to expose weaknesses, but on UX, I might miss more things.
 So I'd rather have a company like yours to tell me this is a sound designer, and then I can figure out if I like her or not.

 Just isolating the process of fixing issues in terms of experience and good looks is great because it gives me room to think more strategically about what we should do.
 After all, there are a lot of problems we fixed on the platform that doesn't look good.

-Overall, do you think your investment in Uxcel Recruit was worthwhile?
+Was your investment in Uxcel Recruit worthwhile?